-7. There are so many interesting desserts that are so fun to make when camping.
-Let’s think beyond s’mores!
-Here are some of my favourite camping dessert ideas, that also happen to incorporate some healthy ingredients:
+7. There are so many interesting desserts that are fun to make when camping.
+Let’s think beyond s’mores...but don't give them up completely!
+Here are some of my favourite camping dessert ideas, that also just happen to incorporate some healthy ingredients:

 Grilled fresh pineapple spears with a sprinkle of cinnamon sugar.